Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Temporal coordination therefore involves both reinforcement and accumulation.

-Reinforcement strengthens the conditions for continued coordination.
+Reinforcement strengthens the stability of expectation on which future coordination depends.
 Accumulation increases the degree to which coordination depends on the persistence of those conditions.

 The continuation of the cycle depends on maintaining alignment between accumulated expectation and realised contribution.
 Where such alignment persists, coordination may extend further.
 Where it does not, accumulated dependence becomes exposed, and adjustment becomes necessary.